 BNG Bank has developed a Basel III migration plan which describes how BNG Bank intends to comply with a leverage ratio of 3%.
 In this context, BNG Bank has reduced the dividend pay-out percentage from 50% to 25% since 2011.
 BNG Bank has determined that the growth of equity derived from retained earnings will not be entirely sufficient to ensure that it meets the leverage ratio objective of 3%.
-The possibility of issuing hybrid capital that qualifies as additional CET 1 capital is also part of the migration plan, and preparations for this were completed in 2015, during which €424 million was raised in hybrid capital.
-By taking such measures, BNG Bank intends to mitigate any threat to client lending due to constrictive capital ratios.
+The possibility of issuing hybrid capital that qualifies as additional CET 1 capital is also part of the migration plan, and preparations for a possible issue are well advanced.
+By taking these measures, BNG Bank intends to mitigate any threat to client lending due to constrictive capital ratios.

-The solvency ratios presented in the table below as at 31 December 2015 and 2014 are calculated and presented in accordance with CRD IV/CRR principles that apply from 1 January 2014.
-The calculations of these solvency ratios do not include net profit.
-The solvency ratios as at 31 December 2013 are calculated and presented in accordance with the applicable Basel II regulations.
+The solvency ratios presented in the table below as at 31 December 2014 are calculated and presented in accordance with CRD IV/CRR principles that apply from 1 January 2014.
+The calculation of these solvency ratios does not include the 2014 net profit.
+The solvency ratios as at 31 December 2013 and 2012 are calculated and presented in accordance with the applicable Basel II regulations up to and including 2013.
 The standards under Basel II set by DNB for the principal capital ratios (the total capital ratio and CET 1 ratio) were based on the Capital Adequacy Directives of the European Union and the Basel Committee and applied to banks through year-end 2013.
-The minimum requirements as at 31 December 2015 and 2014 set forth in the table below represent the situation to be achieved under CRD IV/CRR principles as of 1 January 2018.
+The minimum requirements as at 31 December 2014 set forth in the table below represent the situation to be achieved under CRD IV/CRR principles as of 1 January 2018.